SamLiu666/helloworld/leetcode_python/algorithm/README.md

 ![image-20200413094227392](C:\Users\liu\AppData\Roaming\Typora\typora-user-images\image-20200413094227392.png)

+## Applications

+1. Shortest path in a graph: the smallest distance
+2. Web crawler: start from source page
+3. Social network: use the given distance 'k' to search the person relationship
+4. Detecting a cycle in undirected graph
+5. Check if graph is bipartite or not
+6. Broadcasting in a Network
+7. Ford-Fulkerson Algorithm: determine maximum flow in a flow network

 # Dijkstras 's Algorithm

 It is a single source shortest path algorithm for graphs with non-negative edge weights.
 O(E*log(v))